Cyprus announces new country categorisation concerning COVID-19

-New changes have been announced by the Cyprus Ministry of Health as regards the categorisation of countries based on new epidemiological risk assessment and they will come into effect from Thursday, 5th August.
+New changes have been announced by the Epidemiological Monitoring Unit of the Ministry of Health as regards the categorisation of countries based on new epidemiological risk assessment and they will come into effect from Thursday, 12th August.

-Specifically, Lichtenstein from the Orange category will be moved to Green.
-Italy and Lithuania are moved from the Green category to orange while Luxembourg will also move from Red category to Orange.
-Azerbaijan, France, Switzerland, Japan and United States of America are moved from the Orange Category to the Red Category.

-Lebanon, North Macedonia, Taiwan and Qatar move from Red category to Orange.
-The small states of Monaco and Vatican City are moved from red to Green category.
-Iceland is moved from Green to Red.
+Specifically, Croatia, Sweden and Serbia are moved from Green Category to Orange.

 The categorisation for the countries of the European Union and the European Economic Area (Iceland, Liechtenstein, Norway) as well as Switzerland, in the Green, Orange or Red Categories, is based upon that of the European Centre for Disease Prevention and Control (ECDC).